errorception/cumin-monitor/README.md

 Cumin Monitor
 ===

-A monitoring tool for queues created with the [cumin library](https://github.com/errorception/cumin).
+A monitoring tool for queues that have been created with the [cumin library](https://github.com/errorception/cumin).

 Lets you monitor queue activity: when were items last added and removed from queues, and what is the number of items currently in the queue.